BenBarnard/sarahmckinley-barnard/content/authors/BenBarnard/_index.md

 #- Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Ben Barnard is a Data Scientist for Wells Fargo and a Statistics Instructor for the University of South Alabama.
+His research interests include Bayesian methods, statistical programming, teaching statistics, and using common sense in data science.
+He currently leads the development of several R and python packages for internal Wells Fargo use.
+Outside of work Ben likes to spend time with his family, working on the house, competing in triathlons, and speaking at conferences.